-One of the major concerns was the effect that a reduction of salt will have on children.
-They were seeking the correct reduction that will not be harmful.
+One of their major concerns was the effect that a reduction of salt will have on children.
+They were seeking an appropriate reduction that will not be harmful.
 They were aware that the salt level in a child's food tends to define the level consumed as an adult.
-The Swiss also questioned the amount of reduction that should occur in, and the effect on, pregnant women, fetuses, and the newborn children.
-There may be a need for a higher level of consumption in these groups.
+The Swiss also questioned the amount of reduction that should occur in, and the effect on, pregnant women, fetuses, and newborn children.
+They were concerned that there may be a need for a higher level of consumption in these groups.

 They also questioned whether the strategy should be used on the general population or just the high risk population.
 They had concern about the risks of the low salt diet, and the effect of salt sensitivity.
-They pointed out that there is no definitive evidence that high risk patients are improved by a low salt diet.
+They pointed out that there is no definitive evidence that high risk patients have less risk on a low salt diet.